skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

  Improve generalization of driving policy at signalized intersections with adversarial learning(partc 2023) Deep Reinforcement Learning for Personalized Driving Recommendations to Mitigate Aggressiveness and Riskiness: Modeling and Impact Assessment
  Decision making of autonomous vehicles in lane change scenarios: Deep reinforcement learning approaches with risk awareness
+#### cooperative decision making
+##### cooperative platooning
+ Strategic and tactical decision-making for cooperative vehicle platooning with organized behavior on multi-lane highways
+##### cooperative meagering
+##### cooperative lane changing
+##### intersection management
+##### roundabout management
+ Lane change scheduling for connected and autonomous vehicles(partc 2023) Hierarchical and game-theoretic decision-making for connected and automated vehicles in overtaking scenarios(partc 2023) Toward personalized decision making for autonomous vehicles: A constrained multi-objective reinforcement learning technique(partc 2023)

 ### Motion Planning
-### single-agent planning
+#### single-vehicle planning
  Predictive trajectory planning for autonomous vehicles at intersections using reinforcement learning(partc 2023) A deep inverse reinforcement learning approach to route choice modeling with context-dependent rewards(partc 2023) No more road bullying: An integrated behavioral and motion planner with proactive right-of-way acquisition capability(partc 2023)
  Autonomous navigation at unsignalized intersections: A coupled reinforcement learning and model predictive control approach A Markov Decision Process framework to incorporate network-level data in motion planning for connected and automated vehicles
  Optimization-based path-planning for connected and non-connected automated vehicles
-### platoon planning
+#### cooperative planning
+ Analysis of cooperative driving strategies at road network level with macroscopic fundamental diagram Cooperative path and trajectory planning for autonomous vehicles on roads without lanes: A laboratory experimental demonstration
+ Fair collaborative vehicle routing: A deep multi-agent reinforcement learning approach(partc 2023)
+##### cooperative platooning
  Centralized vehicle trajectory planning on general platoon sorting problem with multi-vehicle lane changing(partc 2023) Decentralized motion planning for intelligent bus platoon based on hierarchical optimization framework(partc 2023)
-#### multi-agent collaboration planning
+##### cooperative meagering
+##### cooperative lane changing
- Fair collaborative vehicle routing: A deep multi-agent reinforcement learning approach(partc 2023) Coordinated trajectory planning for lane-changing in the weaving areas of dedicated lanes for connected and automated vehicles
+ Centralized vehicle trajectory planning on general platoon sorting problem with multi-vehicle lane changing(partc 2023) Coordinated trajectory planning for lane-changing in the weaving areas of dedicated lanes for connected and automated vehicles
- Cooperative path and trajectory planning for autonomous vehicles on roads without lanes: A laboratory experimental demonstration
  Distributed cooperative trajectory and lane changing optimization of connected automated vehicles: Freeway segments with lane drop
- Analysis of cooperative driving strategies at road network level with macroscopic fundamental diagram
+##### intersection management
+##### roundabout management

 ## Control